dave-lab41/darkroom/ssd_cpu/README.md

 ## Object detector

-### get a 300x300 pretrained model
+### get a pretrained model

-1. Download a 300x300 pixel Caffe model that was trained on the Face Scrub dataset [here](https://drive.google.com/file/d/0B5YNnW8pHPSWZDBhdWFIVHZMWVE/view?usp=sharing).
+1. Download a Caffe model with a 300x300 pixel input that was trained on the Face Scrub dataset [here](https://drive.google.com/file/d/0B5YNnW8pHPSWZDBhdWFIVHZMWVE/view?usp=sharing).
 In this example the tar file will be saved to the ~/models directory

 2. Untar the file at the terminal by running